Want to know what is really happening to your skincare while you sleep?

-The more your nighttime skin care products are absorbed into the skin, the less likely they are to smear on the pillowcase overnight.
-Topical product absorption is affected by many factors, some of which include particle size, skin hydration, and whether product ingredients are water-based or oil-based.
+The more your nighttime skincare products are absorbed into the skin, the less likely they are to smear on the pillowcase overnight.
+Topical product absorption is affected by many factors, including particle size, how well hydrated your skin is, and how often you exfoliate.

-Product ingredients are better absorbed if the skin is well-hydrated and moist.
-(Nursing 411) While it is beneficial to maintain your skin’s hydration level, applying certain products when your face is not fully dry can lead to excessive absorption.
-This explains why a strong warning exists regarding waiting at least 10 minutes for your skin to dry after cleansing before application of topical retinoids.
-Observe this only if you want to avoid skin dryness, redness, burning, and peeling, that is.
+- Skin hydration: according to Nursing 411, product ingredients are better absorbed if the skin is well-hydrated and moist.
+There is just one caution- applying certain products when your face is not fully dry can lead to excessive absorption.
+This explains why there's a strong warning to wait at least 10 minutes after cleansing for your skin to fully dry before applying topical retinoids, especially if you have very sensitive skin.

-Applying nighttime skin care in the wrong order can cause decreased absorption of certain products and subsequently excess product left on the surface of the skin.
-This leads to a greater likelihood of the product rubbing off onto the pillow overnight.
+Applying nighttime skincare in the wrong order can cause decreased absorption and excess product left on the surface of the skin.
+This leads to a greater likelihood of the product rubbing off onto the pillowcase overnight.

-Many different types of fabric are used to create bed linens, including cotton, flannel, linen, satin, silk, rayon, and more.
-While many people choose their textiles based on comfort and temperature, it’s important to realize how fabric type can affect your skin health.
+Pillowcases are made from many different types of fabric including cotton, silk, and microfiber.
+While many people choose their bedding textiles based on comfort, it’s important to realize how fabric type can affect your skin health.

 Cotton pillowcases are not ideal for skin because cotton is a highly absorptive fabric.
-Overnight, sweat from your facial skin will cause skin to stick to cotton pillowcases instead of sliding, causing a friction that can lead to sleep lines and wrinkles.
+While you're sleeping, moisture from your skin (and your expensive skincare products!) can get trapped in your pillowcase, causing skin to stick instead of sliding.
+This increased friction can lead to unwanted sleep lines and wrinkles.